What is Licensing?

-Licensing in its simplest form enables companies to use recognisable imagery on their products to help increase their consumer appeal.
-It provides them with a unique selling point or distinct point of difference.
-The imagery could be from films, TV shows, sports events, old archived imagery of advertising posters and campaigns and logos of iconic companies.
+Licensing enables companies to use recognisable copyrighted or trademarked imagery on their products to help increase consumer appeal.
+This provides a unique selling point and distinct point of difference.
+The imagery could be from films, TV shows, sports events, old archived imagery of advertising posters and campaigns or company logos.

-For companies to be able to use the imagery or Intellectual Property (IP) they must have a license to do so, therefore there would need to be a contract in place between the Licensor (IP owner) and the Licensee (manufacturer).
+For companies to be able to use the imagery or Intellectual Property (IP) they must have a license to do so.
+There needs to be a contract in place between the Licensor (IP owner) and the Licensee (manufacturer/user).

-Licenses are normally granted on a non-exclusive basis and contracts can be granted in different territories and a typical term is normally 3 years.
+Licenses are normally granted on a non-exclusive basis and contracts can be granted for different territories and a typical term is 3 years.

 The Licensing Agent’s duties are much more than just negotiating the terms of the contract.
 Below is a summary of the common day-to-day functions.